farm-ng/amiga-dev-kit/website/docs/tutorials/camera_streamer/03_camera_stream.md

 **`image_decoder`** is responsible for taking the raw bit stream from the oak service and packing them to make python interpretable image frames.
+We will use `TurboJPEG` as the image decoder (it is much faster than kivy's default image decoder).

 ### Update: on_exit_btn(self)